Visyond/website-hugo/site/content/landings/governance.md

 ---
 title: Enhanced spreadsheet Governance and Control
 topImage: /img/banner.jpg
-videoTitle: From days to minutes
+videoTitle: It is time to take your spreadsheets under control!
 videoDescr: >-
   Meet the future of financial spreadsheets.
 Powered by machine intelligence, Visyond's unique cloud spreadsheet platform saves time, reduces errors and